Rosalita/rosalita.github.io/about/index.md

 * Writing
 * Yoga

-Each day is a gift that I make the most of, taking the good with the bad and the happy with the sad.
+Each day is a gift that I try to make the most of, taking the good with the bad and the happy with the sad.